Right of asylum: Medieval England

 In 1470, when the Lancastrians briefly restored Henry VI to the throne, Queen Elizabeth was living in London with several young daughters.
 She moved with them into Westminster for sanctuary, living there in royal comfort until Edward IV was restored to the throne in 1471 and giving birth to their first son Edward V during that time.
 When King Edward IV died in 1483, Elizabeth (who was highly unpopular with even the Yorkists and probably did need protection) took her five daughters and youngest son (Richard, Duke of York) and again moved into sanctuary at Westminster.
 To be sure she had all the comforts of home, she brought so much furniture and so many chests that the workmen had to knock holes in some of the walls to get everything in fast enough to suit her.

-Henry VIII changed the rules of asylum, reducing to a short list the types of crimes for which people were allowed to claim asylum.
-The medieval system of asylum was finally abolished entirely by James VI and I in 1623.
+Henry VIII changed the rules of asylum by the Sanctuaries Act 1540 (32 Hen.
+8. c.
+12), reducing to a short list the types of crimes for which people were allowed to claim asylum.
+The medieval system of asylum was finally abolished entirely by James VI and I in 1623 by section 7 of the Continuance, etc. of Laws Act 1623 (21 Jas.
+1. c.
+28).